Octacon100/Octacon.github.io/_posts/2021-04-15-Setting_up_TsqlT_with_azure_dev_ops.md

       testResultsFiles: '**/TEST-*.xml'
       testRunTitle: 'Publish_TSqlT_TestResults'
 ```
-With step one, I'm passing in the powershell arguments using pipeline variables.
+With step one/task one, I'm passing in the powershell arguments using pipeline variables.
 That's why you're seeing $(SERVERNAME) and $(DATABASENAME) as they are variables within that pipeline.
 I'm running this powershell script on the host as well, not running it on any container.
 That's why you see the target is host.

+Task two is the part that finds the test results your powershell script publishes, and make them available to Azure DevOps.
+It's looking for any xml file that starts with the word 'TEST-'.
+If you check the powershell script above, it creates a file named 'TEST-TSqlT.xml' which will be picked up by this task.

 Once that's all done, once you run your pipeline, you'll see the test results on your build report.
-You can click on 'tests' and see something that looks like the following:
+You can click on 'Tests' and see something that looks like the following:

 ![Test Results](/../blog_images/test_results.png "Test Results")

 And you're done.
-Now as you add tests and do your builds, you can be more confident that the code your deploying does everything you want it to do.
+Now as you add tests and run your builds, you can be more confident that the code your deploying does everything you want it to do.
 Hope to hear about the sorts of tests you set up!